-12.2.1 Both Twaweza and the employee shall seek to minimize disruption to the work of Twaweza and the life of the employee to the maximum extent possible.

-12.2.2 The party initiating the separation shall strive to inform the other of its intention to separate as far in advance as possible.
+- 12.2.1 Both Twaweza and the employee shall seek to minimize disruption to the work of Twaweza and the life of the employee to the maximum extent possible. - 12.2.2 The party initiating the separation shall strive to inform the other of its intention to separate as far in advance as possible.
 However, the following 'minimum notice' requirements shall apply unless explicitly stated otherwise in the employee's contract:

-Contract with Minimum notice or payment in lieu of Any position while on probation Notice of one week or equivalent payment of basic salary in lieu of notice, except for director level notice of one month or equivalent payment of basic salary in lieu of notice An employee of Salary Grade 8 or above Notice of three months or equivalent payment of basic salary in lieu of notice Other long term contract employee Notice of one month or equivalent payment of basic salary in lieu of notice
+Contract with Minimum notice or payment in lieu of Any position while on probation Notice of one week (7 days) if provided in the first month of probation or equivalent payment of basic salary in lieu of notice, except for director level notice of one month or equivalent An employee of Salary Grade 8 or above Notice of three months or equivalent payment of basic salary in lieu of notice Other long term contract employee Notice of one month or equivalent payment of basic salary in lieu of notice